 Photo: Touch A Truck

 Bring cash because there will be delicious options from the food trucks that will be open at the event from 10 a.m.-2 p.m.
-The hot dog shaped Oscar-Mayer Wienermobile will be dishing out dogs, Max’s Incredible Lemonade Stand will serve refreshing old-fashioned or pink lemonade in the new keepsake cup for 2017, complete with a color changing straw.
+The hot dog shaped Oscar-Mayer Wienermobile will be on hand as a feast for the eyes, Max’s Incredible Lemonade Stand will serve refreshing old-fashioned or pink lemonade in the new keepsake cup for 2017, complete with a color changing straw.
 Brett’s BBQ, ShakaGuac (chips & guac), Dang Brother’s Pizza (cooking pizza in the back of a fire engine) and Perky Beans Coffee will all be on hand to serve up good eats and they’ll all be donating to children’s cancer research too.

 Insider’s tip: Be sure to slather on the sunscreen and wear hats because the sun will be shining (with little to no shade in sight) on this outdoor event.